Bir vs Kamshet

 Errors in Bir can compound quickly due to height, terrain, and wind strength.
 A small mistake early in the flight may grow before recovery is possible.

 In Kamshet, errors are contained.
-Students can land, debrief, and try again within minutes – turning mistakes into learning moments instead of stress events.
+Students can land, debrief, and try again within minutes – turning mistakes into learning opportunities & moments, instead of stress events.

 Decision-Making Load: When Complexity Is Introduced